The Scaling Decision Log

 These five decisions share a structural characteristic: they are all moments at which the venture's trajectory is shaped more by the quality of a specific call than by the cumulative quality of daily operations.
 And they are all moments at which the African ecosystem provides almost no structured support.

 The scaling decision log concept has a precise practical implication: the most valuable scaling support is often not about improving operations.
 It is about improving the quality of decisions at the moments when decisions determine everything.
-A single well-supported inflection point decision - the right first senior hire, a well-structured second market entry, a governance restructure that happens at the right time - can be worth more to a venture's trajectory than months of operational improvement.
-This is what the 2022 analysis meant when it called for genuine scale-up services rather than generic acceleration: support that identifies which inflection point is approaching, connects founders to peers who have navigated it recently, and provides structured thinking frameworks for the decision itself - not general-purpose programming that arrives at the wrong time for most of the ventures in the room.
+A single well-supported inflection-point decision - the right first senior hire, a well-structured second-market entry, a governance restructure that happens at the right time - can be worth more to a venture's trajectory than months of operational improvement.
+This is what genuine scale-up services look like: support that identifies which inflection point is approaching, connects founders to peers who have navigated it recently, and provides structured thinking frameworks for the decision itself - not general-purpose programming that arrives at the wrong time for most of the ventures in the room.